 With mounting global concern over the health and resilience of wild pollinators, considerable effort has been invested in surveys of bumble bees in North America and elsewhere.
 Extensive occurrence data are available for wild Bombus species compared to many other insect taxa.
-A compilation of museum and other collection records (see list of all contributors at www.leifrichardson.org/bbna.html) by Leif Richardson (2018) contains over 275,000 North American specimens identified to the species level, including approximately 933 records from the NWT (included in this report).
+A compilation of museum and other collection records (see list of all contributors at www.leifrichardson.org/bbna.html) by Leif Richardson (2018) contains over 275,000 North

+American specimens identified to the species level, including approximately 1,975 records from the NWT (included in this report).
 If GPS coordinates for a record were not included in the original dataset, reasonable coordinates were approximated, based on location data (e.g., name of town, landmark, water body, etc.).
 If a locality could not be reasonably approximated based on available information, the record was excluded from this report (Fig. 18).
 GPS coordinates were similarly approximated as required for all records of the three species of interest outside of the NWT (i.e., in Canada and the United States) in order to produce North American distribution maps.

-According to communications with entomologists and others working in northern Canada, only a single new field survey for bumble bees has taken place in the NWT since 2014 (i.e., since the COSEWIC reports were compiled) (see Contacts).
-Sites included in this recent survey, part of a larger NWT BioBlitz event in 2017^6 , were Tuktoyaktuk, Inuvik, Norman Wells, Yellowknife, and Fort Simpson (Heron 2018).
-Over 330 specimens were collected during the survey, including several series of the yellow-banded bumble bee and a single male gypsy cuckoo bumble bee, and are therefore a very significant contribution to data on NWT bumble bees (Heron 2018).
-No western bumble bees have been observed in the territory since 2011.
+According to communications with entomologists and others working in northern Canada, two new field surveys for bumble bees have taken place in the NWT since 2014 (i.e., since the COSEWIC reports were compiled) (see Contacts).
+Sites included in these recent surveys - part of a larger NWT BioBlitz event in 20176 and a follow-up survey in the Dehcho in 2018 - were Tuktoyaktuk, Inuvik, Norman Wells, Yellowknife, and Fort Simpson (Heron 2018; Heron unpubl. data 2019).
+Over 330 specimens were collected during the 2017 survey, including several series of the yellow-banded bumble bee and a single male gypsy cuckoo bumble bee (Heron 2018).
+In 2018, close to 700 bumble bee specimens were collected, including four gypsy cuckoo bumble bees, one western bumble bee, and 71 yellow-banded bumble bees (Heron unpubl. data.
+2019).
+Together, these surveys represent a very significant contribution to data on NWT bumble bees.
 Other bumble bee surveys have been conducted in adjacent northern British Columbia and Yukon (Hatten et al. 2015; Sheffield et al. 2016).
-Additional field surveys were not conducted specifically for this report.

-Citizen science initiatives can provide an alternative and scientifically sound source of openaccess occurrence data, provided that the identifications are validated by individuals with appropriate taxonomic expertise (Theobald et al. 2015; Lukyanenko et al. 2016; Sullivan et al. 2017).
+Citizen science initiatives can provide an alternative and scientifically sound source of open-access occurrence data, provided that the identifications are validated by individuals with appropriate taxonomic expertise (Theobald et al. 2015; Lukyanenko et al. 2016; Sullivan et al. 2017).
 Citizen science may be particularly valuable for recording species over large spatial scales or in locations that are visited infrequently.
-Citizen science contributions to NWT bee occurrence data are generally scarce, and primarily originate from heavily populated areas such as Yellowknife.
+Citizen science contributions to NWT bee occurrence data are generally scarce, and primarily originate from populated areas such as Yellowknife.
 Twenty-eight additional records of bumble bee sightings in the NWT were found (either non-target species, or specimens that were not conclusively expert-identified to species), made to citizen science programs7 between 2012-2017 (Ernst 2018).